Racial Trauma, Racial Violence, & Antiracism Resources

 Disclaimer - These resources are not a replacement for therapy.
 Please seek treatment from a licensed mental health professional.
 The Counseling Center does not endorse content expressed in these resources and they are to serve as self-help resources only.

-Portions of this resource webpage were compiled with permission from UIC Counseling Center.
+Portions of this resource webpage were compiled with permission from UIC Counseling Center and Fordham University Counseling and Psychological Services.